Performance

 Wires and Triggers

 Wires and triggers provide the most basic form of communication between the FPGA and the PC.
-From a performance perspective, wires can be read or written several hundred times per second.
+From a performance perspective, wires can be read or written several thousand times per second.
 All WireIns are read simultaneously, regardless of which ones you are interested in.
 Similarly, all WireOuts are written simultaneously.

 Since Wire and Trigger updates are always blocking API calls, these measurements provide some indication of the latency performance of the device.